Mitsubishi Certified Pre-Owned Warranty

 However, Mitsubishi has an amazing factory warranty to begin with.
 (In fact, it’s tied for first place on our ranking of the best new car warranties.)
 That means you might still be better off buying a CPO Mitsubishi even if it doesn’t technically add on as much warranty coverage.

-Think of it this way: If you buy a two-year-old CPO Mitsubishi, you’ll still have three years of its original factory bumper-to-bumper warranty left.
-In contrast, if you buy a two-year-old CPO Toyota RAV4, you’ll have one year of factory warranty left and one additional year of CPO warranty.
+In contrast, if you buy a 2-year-old CPO Toyota RAV4, you’ll have one year of factory warranty left and one additional year of CPO warranty coverage.
 That’s less overall coverage, even though you’re getting “more” added.

-The point is: Mitsubishi’s five-year factory — all by itself — is longer than many competitors' factory and CPO warranties combined.
+The point is: Mitsubishi’s five-year factory warranty — all by itself — is longer than many competitors' factory and CPO warranties combined.
 So, even though buying CPO doesn’t get you any additional bumper-to-bumper coverage, you probably have plenty to begin with.

 *Measured from when you bought the vehicle or the end of your factory bumper-to-bumper warranty; **Measured from when your vehicle was new; ***Measured from the date you bought the vehicle